Mercy Corps accused of mishandling abuse allegations

 In a statement Tuesday Newell, who helped conduct the initial review into Culver, said the board of the Portland, Oregon-based Mercy Corps took the allegations “very seriously,” and called the investigation challenging.

 Mercy Corps this week removed tributes to Culver from its website and took down photos of him from its headquarters.
+Mercy Corps CEO said in a statement that it would conduct an independent review of how the agency responded to the allegations.